The stage of a cancer tells you how big it is and whether it has spread. It helps your doctor decide which treatment you need.

 Node (N) describes whether the cancer has spread to the lymph nodes.

-- OR in lymph nodes on both sides of the groin (bilateral)
+- there is cancer in lymph nodes in one or both sides of the pelvis

 Metastasis (M) describes whether the cancer has spread to a different part of the body.

 M0 means the cancer has not spread to other tissues or organs.

 M1 means the cancer cells has spread to other parts of the body.

 The stage of your cancer helps your doctor to decide which treatment you need.
 Treatment also depends on: